 The entire goal of breast reconstruction surgery is to either restore one or both of the breasts to their normal appearance, shape, or size after a mastectomy, lumpectomy, or other significant trauma has been experienced.
 The procedure often involves multiple surgeries that are performed in stages that begin with a mastectomy.
 Most surgeons will either utilize implant-based reconstruction or flap reconstruction, depending on the desires of the patient.

-Are you considering breast reconstruction surgery?
-If so, you might wonder about the potential cost of the surgery.
+Dallas patients considering breast reconstruction surgery might wonder about the potential cost of the surgery.
 In general, this type of surgery can cost anywhere between $25,000 and $60,000.
 With that being said, the average cost is reported to be around $16,000.

 The cost of your surgery will vary based on a few different factors.
 Your location, for example, will impact the cost.
 Your specific surgeon and the complexity of the procedure will both also affect your surgery’s cost.